paulmreese/NeoPicoBoot/README.md

     1. The wires can exit the motherboard towards the controller ports, without deforming the RF shielding.
     2. The NeoPixels can be closer to the Pico W itself, with shorter wires.
 * [NeoPixel alignment bracket](/assets/NeoPixel_Bracket.stl) - This bracket helps to align all of the controller port NeoPixels with the correct spacing.
 It will only install below the controller ports, if you have a normally installed battery.
 This can be printed in PLA and hot-glued into place.
+  * This model was designed for a 0.4mm nozzle and 0.2mm layer height.

 ## Video guides and features overview